NepharaLabs/Nephara_App/docs/getting-started/quick-start.md

 ## Step 3: Your First Request

-Let's make a simple request to understand how Necrona works.
+Let's make a simple request to understand how NECRORA works.

 ### Try a Basic Query